tylerharter/cs301-projects/spring19/p10/stage2.md

 <img src="imgs/2-29.jpg" width="400">

-#### Question 30: what is the relationship between birth rates and death rates?
+#### Question 30: what is the relationship between birth rates and death rates?  (answer with a plot)

 Answer with a **scatter plot** with `birth-rate` on the x-axis and `death-rate` on the y-axis.
 Do you observe a pattern between birth rate and death rate?